jarohen/nomad/README.md

 ;; bug-fixes only
 [jarohen/nomad "0.2.1"]

-;; Version 0.3.x introduces a large breaking change to 0.2.x, ;; namely that current host/instance config is now all merged into one ;; consolidated map.
-Please do not just update your project.clj version ;; without testing!

-;; Version 0.2.x will now be maintained with bug-fixes, but no new features ;; will be backported.

-;; Please see 'Changes', below.

 ```

+Version 0.3.x introduces a large breaking change to 0.2.x, namely that
+current host/instance config is now all merged into one consolidated
+map.
+Please do not just update your project.clj version without
+testing!

+Version 0.2.x will now be maintained with bug-fixes, but no new
+features will be backported.

+Please see 'Changes', below.

+### 'Hello world'

 Nomad expects your configuration to be stored in an [EDN][1]
 file.
 Nomad does expect a particular structure for your configuration,